pendar747/designer-tool/Readme.md

 - [X] set library settings for publishing to npm
 - [X] publish their library as an npm package
   - [X] for the React framework

-- [ ] add custom components to the platform...
-  - [ ] Separate the components spec to a separate repo
-- [ ] Edit history in component editor
-- [ ] Add custom selectors
-- [ ] Colour pallet
-  - [ ] add/remove/edit colours in the pallet
-- [ ] Default themes
-- [ ] Component collections
+- [ ] Extend component collections
   - [ ] Antd components
     - [ ] Dropdown
     - [ ] Checkbox